 WHO'S ON THE BALLOT FOR MAYOR OF PHILADELPHIA?

-The Incumbent Democratic Mayor Jim Kenney is term-limited, so he cannot seek reelection to a third term and will not be on the primary ballot.
-Any Philadelphia City Councilmembers who want to run for the Office of Mayor must resign their Council seats to do so under the “resign to run” provision of Philadelphia’s election law.
+The Incumbent Democratic Mayor Jim Kenney was term-limited, and Philadelphia City Councilmembers who want to run for the Office of Mayor must resign their Council seats to do so under the “resign to run” provision of Philadelphia’s election law.

 The Pa.
 Municipal Primary was held on Tuesday, May 16th.
-The candidates who will appear on the ballot on Nov.
-7th are as follows:
+The candidates who appeared on the ballot on Nov.
+7th were as follows:

 Democrat: